Andy Seto

-Andy Seto (司徒劍僑; born 3 June 1969) is a Honk Kong comic artist.
+Andy Seto (司徒劍僑; born 3 June 1969) is a Hong Kong comic artist.
 Since the 1990s, he has been one of the representative figures of Hong Kong manhua.
 Many of his works relate to martial arts.

 Biography

 Seto's works include his main series, Cyber Weapon Z. He has also drawn a graphic novel adaptation of the earlier Crane-Iron Series, the King of Fighters series, and also created a graphic novelisation of Stephen Chow's film Shaolin Soccer.
 His other work includes Saint Legend, a story about the Eight Taoist Immortals, Story of The Tao, Dog Story, Para Para, The Four Constables, and Sword Kill.